CBorowski-dev/docs-operaton-org/content/installation/full/was/manual-liberty.md

 You can check the [Liberty `webApplication` docs][liberty-webapp] for more details on how to configure a WAR application deployment.

-## Camunda Connect plugin
+## Operaton Connect plugin

 Add the following artifacts (if not existing) from the folder `$WAS_DISTRIBUTION/server/lib` to the `$SERVER_CONFIG_DIR/lib` folder:

 * `camunda-commons-utils-$PLATFORM_VERSION.jar`

-In order to activate Camunda Connect functionality for a process engine, you need to register a process engine plugin in the Camunda configuration as follows:
+In order to activate Operaton Connect functionality for a process engine, you need to register a process engine plugin in the Operaton configuration as follows:

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>